 - The goal symbol may not have any FormalAttributes.
 Any information that must be passed between the parser and the main driver method must be handled in other ways, perhaps by declaring public static fields in the parser class as discussed in section 10.3. - It may happen that an identifier chosen as the name of a NonTerminal will clash with one of the internal names used in the rest of the system.
-Such clashes will only become apparent when the application is compiled and linked, and may require the user to redefine the grammar to use other identifiers. - A production like is often (but not always) preferable to the simpler, less explicit
+Such clashes will only become apparent when the application is compiled and linked, and may require the user to redefine the grammar to use other identifiers.

-'''
+• A production like

 Goal = { Something } EOF .

-'''